Course Directors: Mary Lynn McPherson, PhD

 This program meets the criteria of the Massachusetts Board of Registration in Medicine for TBD hours of opioid education.

 Contact Hours: TBD, of which TBD are pharmacology credit worthy.

-CPE Credit: The University of Rhode Island College of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education.
+CPE Credit: The University of Maryland College of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education.
 This is a knowledge-based educational activity.

 Universal Activity Numbers (UAN) are as follows: TBD